github-pfeifer-syscon-de/background/README.md

 (but i must admit there are more needed than i expected).
 And as a side effect, some insight might be easier to gain at a somewhat smaller scale...

+Depends on genericImg see there for build instructions.